KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

    Kdenlive Vectorscope widget

-The Vectorscope :term:`widget` allows you to monitor the colour properties of your clip in detail.
+The Vectorscope :term:`widget` allows you to monitor the color properties of your clip in detail.

 .. rst-class:: clear-both